usds/SME-QA-Website/pages/phases/job-announcement/recruiting.md

 sidenav: hiring-phases
 phase: job-announcement
 sub-phase-order: 030
-intro: High applicant volume from USAJOBS often convinces agencies that they don't need to recruit for their positions.
-To attract highly qualified applicants who don't typically search USAJOBS, plan where you'll advertise your announcement before the job is posted using these common private sector recruitment methods.
+intro: To attract highly qualified applicants who don't typically search USAJOBS, plan to advertise your announcement before posting using common private sector recruitment methods.
 ---

 <p class="usa-intro">
   {{ page.intro }}
 </p>
+High applicant volume from USAJOBS often convinces agencies they don't need to recruit for their positions.
+We have observed that many applicants eventually hired by agencies learn about postings via mechanisms besides USAJOBS.

 ### Use personal and professional referrals